 A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
 The Company's net obligation in respect of defined benefit post-employment plans is calculated separately for each plan by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods; that benefit is discounted to determine its present value using a discount rate comparable to high-quality corporate bonds.
 Any unrecognized past service costs and the fair value of any plan assets are deducted.
 The calculation is performed annually by a qualified actuary using the projected unit credit method.
-When the calculation results in a benefit to the Company, the recognized asset is limited to the total of any unrecognized past service costs and the plan or reductions in future contributions to the plan.
-An economic benefit is available to the Company if it is realizable during the plan or on settlement of the plan liabilities.
+When the calculation results in a benefit to the Company, the recognized asset is limited to the total of any unrecognized past service costs and the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
+An economic benefit is available to the Company if it is realizable during the life of the plan or on settlement of the plan liabilities.